|

 • are set about tasks in an orderly way

-• are able to use available resources and know where and when to ask for help
+• are able to use available resources and know where

 • show consideration for one another and for the teacher